crestonpta/ptawebsite/src/pages/get-involved/volunteer.md

 ## Volunteer Committees

 Creston PTA hosts a variety of fun events and special interest committees but needs your help to keep them going!
 Whether you have a lot of time or only one hour, your help has a meaningful impact on our community.
-View and join our current [volunteer committees](https://www.konstella.com/app/school/669afb141b5ceab26a5c9b2f/committees) on the Konstella app or email Wendy at volunteercoordinator@crestonschoolpta.org to get involved!
+View and join our current [volunteer committees](https://www.konstella.com/app/school/669afb141b5ceab26a5c9b2f/committees) on the Konstella app or email volunteercoordinator@crestonschoolpta.org to get involved!

 ### Fundraising